 - 1 Place your rifle in a gun vise or on a table or other safe/secure location with the top of the receiver upward.
-Protect the finish with rags or other padding. - 2 Remove the bolt as instructed on pages 14-15. - 3 You should have a compatible one- or two-piece style base and eight screws of the correct length. - 4 Clean all oil, grease or dirt from the receiver top and from the scope base parts. - 5 Remove all eight filler screws from the top of the receiver using a very small, thin-bladed gunsmithing-type screwdriver. - 6 Pre-position the bases on the receiver top to determine the best orientation of the bases. - 7 Insert the screws through the bases and start each screw into its respective hole in the receiver.
-Be careful to assure that the threads of each screw engage properly in the receiver threads to prevent stripping the threads in the receiver.
+Protect the finish with rags or other padding. - 2 Remove the bolt as instructed on page 14. - 3 You should have a compatible one- or two-piece style base and eight screws of the correct length. - 4 Clean all oil, grease or dirt from the receiver top and from the scope base parts. - 5 Remove the two X-shaped thread protectors from the top of the receiver. - 6 Pre-position the bases on the receiver top to determine the best orientation of the bases. - 7 Insert the screws through the bases and start each screw into its respective hole in the receiver.
+Be careful to ensure that the threads of each screw engage properly in the receiver threads to prevent stripping the threads in the receiver.
 Do not tighten the screws.